nhsd-a2si/docs-uec-appts/_pages/functional_spec/gpc/gpc_wfexample.md

 ### Scenarios:

+* A patient registered at GP-A, with their preferred location branch location: GP-A1
+* During the day, an assessment by an urgent care service that determines the patient needs a GP should return services 1, 2 or 9.
-* A Patient registered at GP-A, their preferred location GP-A1, during the day, need GP - should return 1, 2, 9.
-Because patient is registered with GP Practice A.
+  * This is because the patient is registered with GP Practice A.
-1 and 2 give you ODS code and 9 the ASID.
-So system knows how to find the service in SDS 1 and 2 will return a GP Connect interaction type and 9 will return a CareConnect interaction type 1 and 2 actually return the same GP Connect endpoint and will return the same slots at both locations - so need to discuss if we bother with two services!
-If 1 and 2 are open at different times then HAVE to be in the DOS so as not be returned?
+  * 1 and 2 give you ODS code and 9 the ASID.
+So system knows how to find the service in SDS
+  * 1 and 2 will return a GP Connect interaction type and 9 will return a CareConnect interaction type
+  * 1 and 2 actually return the same GP Connect endpoint and will return the same slots at both locations

-111 system has to use the GP Connect spec to check patient registration and preferred location and so display appointments in order of preference.
+A 111 system has to use the GP Connect specification to check patient registration and preferred location.
+It will therefore display appointments in order of preference (so for the example patient here, GP-A will be returned first)
-Patient registered at GP-A, 9pm Thursday, need GP - should return 7,9 Service 7 is a CareConnect service (indicated by the ASID: prefix on address).
+Patient registered at GP-A, 9pm Thursday, need GP - should return services 7 and 9

+* Service 7 is a CareConnect service (indicated by the ASID: prefix on address).
-Service 9 is a CareConnect service (indicated by the ASID: prefix on address).
+* Service 9 is a CareConnect service (indicated by the ASID: prefix on address).

-Patient registered at GP-A, 10am Saturday, need GP - should return 8,7,9 Service 8 is a CareConnect service (indicated by the ASID: prefix on address).
+* A patient registered at GP-A, presenting at 10am on a Saturday, with a need GP outcome - should return services 8,7 and 9
+  * Service 8 is a CareConnect service (indicated by the ASID: prefix on address).
-Service 7 is a CareConnect service (indicated by the ASID: prefix on address).
+  * Service 7 is a CareConnect service (indicated by the ASID: prefix on address).
-Service 9 is a CareConnect service (indicated by the ASID: prefix on address).
+  * Service 9 is a CareConnect service (indicated by the ASID: prefix on address).

-Patient registered at GP-A, 7pm Tues, need GP - should return 6,9.
-Note 10 is NOT returned -as Dx code does not match and nor does the commissioned ODS codes.
-But when you do the query appts for that clinic may be returned???
+* A patient registered at GP-A, presenting at 7pm Tues, with a need GP outcome - should return services 6 and 9.
+  (*Note: 10 is NOT returned - as the assessment outcome does not match and nor does the commissioned ODS codes.*)
-Service 6 is GP Connect service (indicated by the ODS: prefix).
+  * Service 6 is GP Connect service (indicated by the ODS: prefix).
-Service 9 is a CareConnect service (indicated by the ASID: prefix on address).
+  * Service 9 is a CareConnect service (indicated by the ASID: prefix on address).

-Patient registered at GP-B, 7pm Tues, needs maternity nurse check - should return 10.
-But when you do the query appts for the extended hours GP may be returned???
+* A patient registered at GP-B, presenting at 7pm on a Tuesday, needs a maternity nurse check.
+  * This should return service 10.
+But when you do the query appts for the extended hours GP slots may be returned
-Service 10 is a GP Connect service (indicated by the ODS: prefix on address).
+  * Service 10 is a GP Connect service (indicated by the ODS: prefix on address).